 Hidden in a landlocked region between China, Vietnam, Cambodia, Thailand and Myanmar, Laos is one of the last hidden gems of Asia.
-To help you with inspiration for your trip to this mysterious country, we’re listing our top 10 experiences that you can include your itinerary.
-I hope you will be inspired.
+To help you with inspiration for your trip to this mysterious country, we’re listing our Top 10 Travel Experiences in Laos that you can include in your itinerary.

 1. Play petanque with the locals

 This classic French game of petanque, otherwise known as boule was imported over during the colonial period in the late 19th Century.
+As a favorite leisure activity in the country, the game couldn’t be missed on our list of the Top 10 Travel Experiences in Laos.
 The aim is to get your heavy ball as close to a small rubber one that’s a good 4-6 metres away from you.
 The winner is the person who gets their ball the closest.
 Slow, relaxed and fun, it’s a brilliant way of getting to know the local people.